Carcinology

-Carcinology is a branch of zoology that consists of the study of crustaceans, a group of arthropods that includes lobsters, crayfish, shrimp, krill, copepods, barnacles and crabs.
+Carcinology is a branch of zoology that consists of the study of crustaceans.
+Crustaceans are a large traditional subphylum of arthropods classified by having a hard exoskeleton made of chitin or chitin and calcium, three body regions, and jointed, paired appendages.
+Crustaceans include lobsters, crayfish, shrimp, krill, copepods, barnacles and crabs.
+Most crustaceans are aquatic, but some can be terrestrial, sessile, or parasitic.
 Other names for carcinology are malacostracology, crustaceology, and crustalogy, and a person who studies crustaceans is a carcinologist or occasionally a malacostracologist, a crustaceologist, or a crustalogist.

 The word carcinology derives from Greek καρκίνος, karkínos, "crab"; and -λογία, -logia.

 Subfields

 Carcinology is a subdivision of arthropodology, the study of arthropods which includes arachnids, insects, and myriapods.
 Carcinology branches off into taxonomically oriented disciplines such as: